Hot start to summer and the Midsummer long weekend

 Heat balance with some records

-Temperatures rose even further this Friday, the last official day of astronomical spring, with unbridled heat that in many cases left highs of 32°C to 37°C, with marked muggy conditions on the coast.
-Thermometers soared the most in the Girona region due to the superheated southerly wind, where they locally exceeded 37°C. But this was especially true in Ponent and especially inland from the Ebro, where 39.4°C was reached in Vinebre (Ribera d'Ebre), the highest maximum so far this year.
+Temperatures have risen even further this Friday, the last official day of astronomical spring, with unbridled heat that in many cases has left highs of 32°C to 37°C, with marked muggy conditions on the coast.
+The western part of the country and especially inland from the Ebro, where 39.4°C was reached in Vinebre (Ribera d'Ebre), the highest maximum so far this year

-It was probably the warmest day so far this year in many places, and the first torrid night was also recorded in several neighborhoods of the city of Barcelona, with lows that did not drop below 25°C. And a new heat record has been recorded, this time at Lake Banyoles, where the 27.55°C measured today by observer Josep Pascual is the highest temperature for June since data collection began in 2000.
-This record adds to the 25.2°C measured on Thursday, which has been recorded at this time of year.
-These are the highest highs recorded on Friday:
+It was probably the warmest day so far this year in many places, and the first night recorded in Barcelona was also recorded. below 25°C. And a new water temperature record has been recorded, this time in Lake Banyoles, where the 27.55°C measured today by observer Josep Pascual is the highest value for a month of June since data began to be taken in 2000.
+A record for the 25th city of Barcelona, the highest value ever recorded at this time of year.
+These are the highest maximums recorded on Friday:

 - 39.4°C: Vinebre